chazlarson/Plex-Meta-Manager-Wiki/metadata/builders/plex.md

 Finds every item that is not in a collection unless the collection is in the exclusion list.
 This is a special collection type to help keep your library looking correct.
 When items in your library are in multiple collections it can mess up how they're displayed in your library.

-For Example, if you have a `Marvel Cinematic Universe` Collection set to `Show this collection and its items` and an `Iron Man` Collection set to `Hide items in this collection` what happens is the show overrides the hide and you end up with both the collections and the 3 Iron Man movies all displaying.
+For Example, if you have a `Marvel Cinematic Universe` Collection set to `Show this collection and its items` and an `Iron Man` Collection set to `Hide items in this collection` what happens is the show overrides the hide, and you end up with both the collections and the 3 Iron Man movies all displaying.

 Alternatively, if you set the `Marvel Cinematic Universe` Collection to `Hide items in this collection` then movies without a collection like `The Incredible Hulk` will be hidden from the library view.